 Reconstruction after the monsoon

 In 2016 South India and also the state of Tamil Nadu, where the children's village is located, were affected by a monsoon.
-Many new-planted trees and the garden were swept away, rice fields were also destroyed.
-The already difficult supply of food even got worse by the consequences of the monsoon.
-The donations were mainly used to finance food both for the children and also animals.
-Meanwhile, the destroyed rice fields and the garden have been re-planted; other items, for example, the school furniture had to wait for renewal and now are finally planned to be exchanged with our new donation
+Many new-planted trees and the garden were swept away, rice fields were destroyed.
+The already difficult supply of food got even worse by the consequences of the monsoon.
+The donations then were mainly used to finance food both for the children and also animals.
+Meanwhile, the destroyed rice fields and the garden have been re-planted; other items, for example, the school furniture had to wait for renewal and have now finally been exchanged with our new donation.

 Independence through self-sufficiency